akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Linux-Infrastructure/Linux-Active-Directory-Integration/README.md

 ---

-# Scenario
+## Scenario

-**Task Assigned**

-> Integrate a Linux server into an existing Active Directory domain environment.
+In this lab, I worked on preparing a Linux server for integration into an existing Active Directory environment.

-In many enterprise environments, Linux servers must authenticate against **Active Directory** for centralized identity management.
+In many real-world setups, Linux servers need to authenticate against Active Directory for centralized user management.

-The objective of this lab was to deploy a Linux server and configure it to communicate with a **Windows Server Domain Controller** within an enterprise network.

-The Linux system needed to:

-- Connect to the internal enterprise network
-- Use the Active Directory DNS server
-- Resolve domain controller hostnames
-- Communicate with the Domain Controller
-- Prepare the system for domain authentication

-This setup simulates real-world infrastructure where Linux servers interact with Windows Active Directory environments.
+My goal here was to make sure the Linux server could properly communicate with the Domain Controller by validating network connectivity, DNS configuration, and domain discovery.

+This is a critical step before attempting a domain join, as most integration failures are caused by DNS or connectivity issues.

 ---